 # Security level

-Suomi.fi supports all FTN eIDs: Banks, Mobiilivarmenne, variants of the Finnish ID card (FINeID), and even notified foreign eIDs through the eIDAS infrastructure.
+Suomi.fi supports all FTN eIDs: Banks, Mobiilivarmenne, variants of the Finnish ID card (FINeID) and even notified foreign eIDs through the eIDAS infrastructure.
 A service must select the required LoA from the Finnish LoA framework, either substantial (which is "strong electronic identification" according to Finnish law) or high, meaning that only FINeID and foreign eIDs at high can be accepted.
 To Signicat, the following applies:

-- Signicat has a broker license at substantial LoA and can for authentication only serve customers that require substantial.
+- Signicat has a broker licence at substantial LoA and can for authentication only serve customers that require substantial.
 A customer with a "high only" requirement for authentication (not very likely in Finland) cannot be served by Signicat.

 - For authentication-based signing, it is assumed that also customers that require "high only" can be served.
 However, requiring this level is very unlikely in Finland.

 When substantial LoA is required, Suomi.fi also allows using eIDs at level high.
 If a foreign eID is used, the assurance level may be indicated as an "eIDAS level" and not a Finnish level but the levels are treated on par with each other.
 For more details, see the technical descriptions on the Suomi.fi website (opens new window).

 # How to integrate with Suomi.fi through Signicat

 Before you can integrate through Signicat, you must register and apply for an access licence for Suomi.fi.
 For more information about this, see the Suomi.fi's web site > Commissioning stages (opens new window) and Applying for an access licence (opens new window).
 This application process may take 8-12 weeks.
 After the approval, you must sign the terms and conditions document directly with Suomi.fi.

 Signicat can only serve customers with this approval in place.
 However, you can start testing before the approval is concluded (see Test information).